Pink's theory of Hodge structures and the Hodge conjecture over function fields: Introduction

-form a (locally) free $A$-module of rank $r$; see Definition~\ref{DefLambda} and Lemma~\ref{LemmaUniformizable}.
-We explain the results of Papanikolas~\cite{Papanikolas} and Taelman~\cite{Taelman} that the category of uniformizable $A$-motives together with the fiber functor $\ulM\mapsto\Lambda(\ulM)\otimes_AQ$ is a neutral Tannakian category over $Q$; see Theorems~\ref{TheoremAMotTannakian} and \ref{TheoremDualAMotTannakian}.
+An $A$-motive of rank $r$ is \emph{uniformizable} if its $\tau$-invariants form a (locally) free $A$-module of rank $r$; see Definition~\ref{DefLambda} and Lemma~\ref{LemmaUniformizable}.
+We explain the results of Papanikolas~\cite{Papanikolas} and Taelman~\cite{Taelman} that the category $\AUMotCatIsog$ of uniformizable $A$-motives up to isogeny together with the fiber functor $\ulM\mapsto\Lambda(\ulM)\otimes_AQ$ is a neutral Tannakian category over $Q$; see Theorems~\ref{TheoremAMotTannakian} and \ref{TheoremDualAMotTannakian}.
 Considering the Tannakian subcategory $\llangle\ulM\rrangle$ generated by $\ulM$, the algebraic group $\Gamma_\ulM$ associated by Tannakian duality, is called the \emph{motivic Galois group of $\ulM$}.